 Flooring Trends in Sustainable Home Design

-While most people still think that sustainable design is by default too expensive, unattractive and unpractical, modern trends simply prove them wrong.
+While most people still think that sustainable design is, by default, too expensive, unattractive, and unpractical, modern trends prove them wrong.
 When it comes to flooring options, we’ve seen many flooring choices that are eco-friendly and pleasing to the eye.
-Whether you’re looking for a carpet or a hard surface, here are several popular trends to consider.
+Whether you’re looking for a carpet or a hard surface, here are several popular trends.

 Reclaimed hardwood

-The greatest benefit of reclaimed hardwood floor is that it comes from discarded materials recovered from old warehouses, factories, barns, demolished buildings or coal mines.
-Compared to regular wooden floors, these floors are stronger, more durable and less likely to splinter.
-Being previously exposed to the elements, it will not have a strong reaction to changing temperatures.
+The greatest benefit of reclaimed hardwood floors is that they come from discarded materials recovered from old warehouses, factories, barns, demolished buildings, or coal mines.
+Compared to regular wooden floors, these floors are stronger, more durable, and less likely to splinter.
+Being previously exposed to the elements, it will not react strongly to changing temperatures.

 Vinyl

-The most common type of vinyl flooring is linoleum and in comparison to regular traditional vinyl, it uses no harmful and toxic chemicals in the making.
-It’s produced from natural materials such as dried flax seeds, ground up cork, wood and plant material, which are all sustainably produced and biodegradable.
+The most common type of vinyl flooring is linoleum.
+In comparison to regular traditional vinyl, it uses no harmful or toxic chemicals in the making process.
+Nowadays, many companies offering vinyl flooring Singapore, or elsewhere, ensure that harmful substances such as Formaldehyde and Phthalates are not present in your flooring.
+This keeps it safe for pets and children, as well as guaranteeing its sustainability.
+Vinyl flooring is produced from natural materials such as dried flax seeds, ground-up cork, wood, and plant material, which are all sustainably produced and biodegradable.

-Ever since its debut in Australia in the 19th century, vinyl flooring has been a popular choice of flooring and it has come a long way since its beginnings and cheap-looking designs.
-With new, attractive and realistic modern designs and a wide palette of colors, your only concern is the installation.
+Ever since its debut in Australia in the 19th century, vinyl flooring has been a popular choice of flooring, and it has come a long way since its beginnings with cheap-looking designs.
+With new, attractive, and realistic modern designs and a wide palette of colors, your only concern is the installation.
 Although it can be done as a DIY project, it might be better if you rely on vinyl flooring experts in Sydney to take care of that so you can achieve the best end results.

 Cork